AntonioCedilloA01656823/iot-br-mx-g1/STEP1/USERSTORIES.md

 - The system should be sent using IoT concepts such as MQTT protocol (mosquitto, central and local brokers)
 - The message should contain the severity of the distress call, and the location of the caller with coordinates (latitude, altitude).
 - The system should be usable to any Android mobile devices.
+- The dashboard will show in a formal and understandable manner all the data recompiled in a database from the android app.